Case Study:

 Inconsistent labeling and naming conventions

-Yo-yo navigation style (anti-pattern)
+Yo-yo navigation sty

 Situational Awareness